nfstream/nfstream.github.io/docs/api.md

 A step by step walk through each process involved when performing flow monitoring is depicted in the above schema.
 Our aim is to provide you with a reminder about how things works in theory.
-Consequently, an easier understanding of nfstream features and implementation is possible.
+Consequently, an easier understanding of NFStream features and implementation is possible.

 ## Table of contents
 {: .no_toc .text-delta }